choocku/k8s101-training/00-Nodes/Readme.md

 # Get nodes information

 ## Get a list of all the installed nodes.
-Using Docker Desktop, there should be only one.

 `kubectl get nodes`